ooddle

 Three strength sessions, ideally with progressive load.
 Two cardio sessions, one easy and one moderately intense.
 One day of mobility or yoga.
 One genuine rest day.
 Weekly check-in: track symptoms, sleep quality, and any pattern shifts.

 Note what worsens hot flashes (alcohol, caffeine, spicy foods, stress) and what improves them (cooler temperatures, hydration, slow breathing).
 The triggers are individual, but the patterns become clear within a few weeks of tracking.
+Once you know your triggers, you can adjust around them rather than being surprised by the same pattern repeatedly.

 Common Pitfalls